tmtsoftware/csw/docs/src/main/services/logging.md

 ![String Vs Supplier Throughput](./java-logging-StringVsSupplier-comparision.png)

-@@@ note

-* As you can see in the above graph, Supplier version of log API is very efficient and throughput is much higher than String version.
-It is recommended to use Supplier API.
+As you can see in the above graph, the Supplier version of log API is very efficient and throughput is much higher than the String version.
+It is recommended to use the Supplier API where performance is required.

-@@@

 ## Acknowledgement